Four County Career Center provides quality career technical and academic education to learners of all ages.

 Fees to Attend the Career Center

-All programs require the purchase of uniforms.
+All programs require the purchase of uniforms through the uniform vendors.
 Additional fees for student handbook, technology usage, program tools/supplies will vary by career and technical program.
-Cost sheets with complete program fees are made available to students at Orientation in the Spring.
+Fee sheets with complete program costs are made available to students at Orientation in the Spring.

 To project a professional appearance, prepare students for the workplace requirements, and foster program identity and pride, each Four County Career Center program has selected an appropriate uniform for that career field.
 Career Center students are required to purchase their program’s selected uniform, keep it clean and in good condition, and wear it during the entire school day.